 Double your dollar now—for every dollar you donate, a national foundation will match it!
 And, 100% of your gift goes to local programs.
 Together, we can address community stress through prevention and recovery.

 Support local mental and behavioral health programs.
-Go to Give.uwbfco.org/givenow
+Go to give.uwbfco.org/give

 Support for Seniors

 Amidst the COVID-19 pandemic, Greater Columbia Accountable Community of Health is concerned about the mental health of long-term care residents and their staff.
 Residents are coping with social isolation, and the staff of these facilities are challenged to keep residents busy and active.
 Both populations are bearing the mental strain of exposure to the virus.